 All work leading to the DMin must be completed within seven years from the time of matriculation.
 Extension of this limit requires approval of the DMin Committee.
-However, only one such extension may be considered due to special circumstances, such as ill health.
 Program extension requests must be received prior to the conclusion of the seventh year, citing extenuating circumstances and specifying an expected date of completion.
 Reinstatement to the program after withdrawal requires Admissions Committee action and may subject the student to additional requirements for the degree.

-The Doctor of Ministry program is generally three years in length with 36 semester hours of course work required as a minimum for graduation.
-A maximum of 16 semester hours of course work may be completed during one calendar year, requiring a minimum of two years for the completion of the course work.
-All coursework must be completed within six sequential semesters, starting with the fall semester of year one and ending with the summer semester of year two, unless a student takes an approved leave of absence.
+The Doctor of Ministry program is generally three years in length with 36 semester hours of coursework required as a minimum for graduation.
+A maximum of 16 semester hours of coursework may be completed during one calendar year, requiring a minimum of two years for the completion of the coursework.
+All coursework must be completed within six sequential semesters, starting with the fall semester of year one and ending with the summer semester of year two, unless a student takes an approved leave of absence or works out an alternative plan with the DMin Committee.
 The dissertation may be completed in the third year.

 In addition to coursework, students must participate in two conference, or seminar, or 'field research' experiences per year and attend the three advance face-to-face experiences in years one and two.
-Students are also required to have at least one cross-cultural experience, either in the form of participating in a conference, seminar, or 'field research' experience abroad or by participating in an event hosted by a group of another cultural or ethnic tradition.
 Students are responsible for all costs associated with transportation, conference registrations, conference housing, books, and technology support associated with the conference, seminar, or 'field research' experiences.